pjotrp/bio-locus/README.md

   bio-locus --store < one.vcf
 ```

-which adds to a cache file or database.
-To find positions in another dataset which
+which creates or adds to a cache file or database.
+To find positions
-match those in the database:
+in another dataset which match those in the database:

 ```sh
   bio-locus --match < two.vcf
 ```

-Main point is that this is a two-step process, first create the database, next query it.
+Main point is that this is a two-step process, first create the
+indexed database, next query it.

 Why would you use bio-locus?

-* Mostly to reduce the size of large SNP databases before storage/querying
+* To reduce the size of large SNP databases before storage/querying
 * To gain performance

+In short a more targetted approach allowing you to work with less
+data.

 Note: for the storage the [moneta](https://github.com/minad/moneta) gem is used, currently with localmemcache.